 Pros:

-• Offers a wide array of built-in functionality including advanced analytics solutions, robust security features, and comprehensive data management tools.
+- Offers a wide array of built-in functionality including advanced analytics, robust security features, and comprehensive data management tools.

 Cons:

-• Various features and configurations can require experienced database administrators for performance management.
+- Various data models, features, and configurations can require experienced database administrators for performance management.

 Companies that use Microsoft SQL Server: Walmart, Reddit, Stack Overflow, Cisco, JPMorgan Chase, and many more.